HomeMy WebLinkAboutcoa.lu.ca.Floor Area Ratios.1979Floor Area Ration 19"

 under the presuure of possible objectionable buildings, we

-recommend as a present stopgap the adoption of the fOllowing
+recommend as a present stopgap the adoption of the following

 volume to lot ratios: